mykola-pereyma/voting-service/README.md

 Build a voting system for deciding where to have lunch.

 2 types of users: admin and regular users
-Admin can input a restorant and it's lunch menu of the day (2-5 items usually, just a dish name and price) Users can vote on which restaurantUri they want to have lunch at Only one vote counted per user
+Admin can input a restaurant and it's lunch menu of the day (2-5 items usually, just a dish name and price) Users can vote on which restaurantUri they want to have lunch at Only one vote counted per user
 If user votes again the same day:
-If it is before 11:00 we asume that he changed his mind.
+If it is before 11:00 we assume that he changed his mind.
-If it is after 11:00 then it is too late, vote can't be changed Each restorant provides new menu each day.
+If it is after 11:00 then it is too late, vote can't be changed Each restaurant provides new menu each day.

 As a result, provide a link to github repository.
 It should contain the code, README.md with API documentation and couple curl commands to test it.

-P.S.: you can use a project seed you find where all technologies are already preconfigured.
+P.S.: you can use a project seed you find where all technologies are already pre-configured.

 # Design considerations
 Current solution is prototype therefore speed of development is of high priority.